fbpx

 There are so many aspects of Karnak that it is impossible to list them here.
 Wander through the forest of stone that is the Hypostyle Hall, stare up at the impossible heights of the Hatshepsut and Tuthmose obelisks, take a trip through the Botanical Garden of Tuthmose III and witness the Battle Reliefs of Seti I. Take a little used path to the Temple of Ptah with its awesome Sekhmet statue, or find the Temple of Osiris at the eastern end of the complex.

-You can visit the Open-Air Museum and find the Red Chapel of Hatshepsut and the White Chapel of Senusret I.
+You can visit the Open-Air Museum and find the Red Chapel of Hatshepsut and the White Chapel of Senusret I and a wall with Akhenaten in smiting pose.

 From here the newly opened Avenue of the Sphinxes leads back to Luxor Temple.